The British Esports Association – the not-for-profit charity set up to support and promote grassroots esports – has its

 The board regularly meet to discuss developments and areas of focus for the British Esports Association, and offer their input.

 We also invite observers along to our advisory board meetings.
 These include the Department of Digital, Culture, Media and Sport (DCMS), the Department of International Trade (DIT), Ukie, esports tournament organisers and others in esports.
-While they provide input for an individual meeting, they are not able to vote on certain matters or be passed opportunities that the advisory board members will receive, such as speaking slots at colleges or universities.
+While these observers provide input for an individual meeting, they are not able to vote on certain matters or be passed opportunities that the advisory board members will receive, such as speaking slots at colleges or universities.

 Note, the advisory board is separate to British Esports’ game advisers.

 The advisory board (led by British Esports chair Andy Payne, OBE) is as follows: